afcarl/marketing_bits/how_to_write_a_good_email_subject.md

     $product will save you thousands of dollars on $problem.

-You should write in this way:
+You should write:

     My name is John.
 I developed $product.
-It aims to people who have issues with $problem.
+It aims to help people who have issues with $problem.